ptrefall/fluid-hierarchical-task-network/README.md

 ```
 Your Unity project should now have integrated Fluid HTN, and you should be able to proceed with the getting started example above.
 Slightly more elaborate examples based on Unity is also available in the Examples section below.
 ### Partial planning
 We can easily integrate the concept of partial planning into our domains.
-We call it a Partial Split, and must be set inside a sequence to be valid.
+We call it a Partial Split, and it must be set inside a sequence to be valid.
 It allows the planner to only plan up to a certain point, then continue from there once the partial plan has been completed.
 ```C#
 .Sequence("A")
     .Action("1")